 Variable Data Fields

-Because Tax Commission systems need to “read” variable data from forms, it is critical your variable data meet the following specifications:
+Because Tax Commission systems need to “read” variable data from forms, your variable data must meet the following specifications:

 - Variable data font – Variable data must be machine-readable (Courier font is best).
 Use a font size of 10 – 12 points.
 Use the same font and size for all variable data.
 Print all alpha characters upper-case.